rogorido/sistercities/sistercities.md

 improve the quality and appearance of the plot, since some aspects are not very convincing: the labels of the axes, the plot's background, the overplotting (too many points), and so on.
 As you see, ggplot2 makes several different decisions for you in terms of plot appearance.
 They are often not bad, but we want to be able to adapt plots to our needs.

-Every single aspect of the plot can be manipulated.
-We will play with 3 different elements:
+Every single plot's aspect can be manipulated.
+There are three different elements which are worth looking at:

-1. every ggplot function can take arguments for modify concrete aspects,
+1. every ggplot2 function (eg. `geom_point()`) can take arguments to modify concrete aspects,
-2. *scales* can be modified [añadir def?]
+2. *scales* control the way variables are mapped from the data to the plot.
+This affects axes, legends, etc.
-3. *themes* refer to the 'static' elements of the plot: the background color, the background lines, the fontsize, etc.
+3. *themes* refer to the 'static' elements of the plot: the background's elements (color, lines, etc.), the fontsize, etc.

 We will begin with the most simple transformation: we will change the color of the points and since we have a lot of points we will add some transparency to the points: